 We pay an annual base salary to each of our executive officers in order to provide them with a fixed rate of cash compensation during the year.
 Our executive compensation philosophy is team-oriented as our success is dependent on our management team's ability to work together to accomplish our corporate objectives.
-Therefore, we seek to provide our executive officers with comparable levels of base salary based largely on overall company performance, and generally target a cash compensation program between the market 25th and 50th percentiles for each of our named executive officers.
+Therefore, we seek to provide our non-CEO executive officers with generally comparable levels of base salary and target the market 25th and 50th percentiles with respect to our peer group for each of our named executive officers.